RealityETH/reality-eth-monorepo/packages/dapp/docs/arbitrators.rst

 Getting information about the arbitrator
 ----------------------------------------

-* ``function realitio()`` should provide the address of the Realitio contract to which the arbitrator responds.
+* ``function realitio()`` should provide the address of the Reality.eth contract to which the arbitrator responds.
 * ``function metadata()`` should provide a string of json-encoded metadata.
-The following properties are scheduled for implementation in the Realitio dapp:
+The following properties are scheduled for implementation in the Reality.eth dapp:

   * ``tos``: A URI representing the location of a terms-of-service document for the arbitrator.
   * ``template_hashes``: An array of hashes of templates supported by the arbitrator.
-If you have a numerical ID for a template registered with Realitio, you can look up this hash by calling the Realitio ``template_hashes()`` function.
+If you have a numerical ID for a template registered with Reality.eth, you can look up this hash by calling the Reality.eth ``template_hashes()`` function.